“Extinction is the rule. Survival is an exception.”

 This phrase, uttered by Carl Sagen, is meant to illustrate the ruthlessness of nature over geological time frames of millions of years.
 Probably more than 99% of all species that have ever lived are now extinct.
 Species have naturally gone extinct for many reasons.
 There can be a catastrophe, for example a meteorite.
 Or an island with formally no predators, suddenly is invaded by for example a snake species, which is upon its arrival able to exterminate several bird species by eating all the eggs.
 Or one species slowly deviates into two new species that each develop new traits over generations, leaving the former species extinct.
 Such as most likely happened with the common ancestor of chimpanzees and humans.

-We only recently have become aware of our own influence on the natural world.
-Many scholars of the 16th and 17th century (including Linnaeus) still held a firm believe that species were – in God’s creation – a static and everlasting given, and populations could fluctuate but certainly not vanish.
+We have only recently become aware of our own influence on the natural world.
+Many scholars of the 16th and 17th century (including Linnaeus) still held a firm belief that species were – in God’s creation – static and everlasting given, and populations could fluctuate but certainly not vanish.

 The big flightless bird the Dodo is one of the first iconic animals driven to extinction by humans in ‘the modern world’ during the 18th century.
 Mankind started to realize: species cán disappear, and this can be due to human kind.

 If extinctions have been rule in the past, extinctions are certainly a rule today.
 With extinction rates exceeding 100 times the baseline rates of non-human eras, as deduced by paleontologists from fossil records, we can assure ourselves that humans play a major role in today’s so called ‘6th mass extinction event’.